Skip to main content

 The Dunham classification scheme is most useful for hand sample and outcrop work.
 It is a four-fold scheme based on the presence/absence and relative abundance of mud:

-• Wackestones have >10% grains that are supported by mud
+• Wackestones have >10% grains and are supported by mud

 • Packstones are grain supported with interstitial mud.